rdj917/gophers-language-translator/README.md

 ##Swagger

 This application have Swagger documentation tool configured.
-You could access it while application iw running at http://localhost:8080/swager-ui.html.
+You could access it while application is running at http://localhost:8080/swager-ui.html.